Kalīla wa-Dimna: Origins

 The book is based on the c.
-200 BC Sanskrit text Pañcatantra.
-It was translated into old Persian in the sixth century.
-It was translated into Arabic in the eighth century.
+200 BC Sanskrit text Panchatantra.
+It was translated into Middle Persian in the sixth century by Borzuya.
+It was subsequently translated into Arabic in the eighth century by the Persian Ibn al-Muqaffa'.
 King Vakhtang VI of Kartli made a translation from Persian to Georgian in the 18th century.
 His work, later edited by his mentor Sulkhan-Saba Orbeliani, has been used as a reference while determining the possible original text, along with an earlier unfinished translation by King David I of Kakheti.

 Synopsis

 The King Dabschelim is visited by the philosopher Bidpai who tells him a collection of stories of anthropomorphised animals with important morals for a King.
 The stories are in response to requests of parables from Dabschelim and they follow a Russian doll format, with stories interwoven and nested to some depth.
 There are fifteen main stories, acting as frame stories with many more stories within them.
 The two jackals, Kalila and Dimna, feature both as narrators of the stories and as protagonists within them.
 They work in the court of the king, Bankala the lion.
 Kalila is happy with his lot, whereas Dimna constantly struggles to gain fame.
 The stories are allegories set in a human social and political context, and in the manner of fables illustrate human life.

+Because of this focus on statecraft, justice, and the relationship between a ruler and his advisors, the book was used for centuries as a foundational text in the "Mirror for Princes" genre, serving as a manual on governance for royalty and the political elite.

 Manuscripts

-Manuscripts of the text have for many centuries and translated into different languages contained illustrations to accompany the fables.
+Manuscripts of the text have for many centuries and translated into other languages contained illustrations to accompany the fables.